-Normal Pressure Hydrocephalus Treatment from Medical Center at Augusta University in Augusta, Georgia
+Normal Pressure Hydrocephalus Treatment at Augusta University Health

 Caused by the build-up of fluid on the brain, normal pressure hydrocephalus, or NPH, usually affects older people.
 The syndrome is characterized by disordered voluntary movement, incontinence, and dementia.

 NPH has often been overlooked or dismissed without treatment because of the difficulty in accurately diagnosing the condition and the perception that neurosurgical interventions posed high risk.
-However, the Medical Center at Augusta University Comprehensive Epilepsy Program in Augusta, GA. has become a leader in diagnosing and treating NPH.
+However, the Augusta University Comprehensive Epilepsy Program in Augusta, GA. has become a leader in diagnosing and treating NPH.

 - A coordinated team of NPH specialists that includes physicians, neurologists and neurosurgeons